Table of Contents

-The H’ness CB350 looks rather attractive, and therefore the styling is indeed one among its biggest USPs.
+The H’ness CB350 looks rather attractive, and therefore the styling is indeed one of its biggest USPs.
 The fit and finish overall quality are good.
 But we reserve our final judgment about this. after putting the motorcycle through a rigorous test.

 Also, if you’re falling for the urban-cool dual-tone paint job on this motorcycle.